nemarvin/nemarvin.github.io/teaching/world-history-async.md

 # Themes

 Everything is shaped by what came before.
-Thinking historically means attending to how and why things change over time, and in this course, we’ll take that approach as we seek to understand the historical processes that shaped our contemporary world.

-In particular, we’ll explore the processes by which once-distant regions have become entangled by empire, migration, commerce, and the circulation of ideas.
-To do so, we’ll examine primary sources, including first-hand recollections, institutional pronouncements, films, and maps.

-The goals of this course are ambitious; no single framework can adequately account for such a broad sweep of human history.
-I welcome your constructive feedback.
+Thinking historically means attending to how and why things change over time.
+In this course, we will examine primary sources(including memoirs, petitions, official documents, films, propaganda, and maps) as we seek to understand the historical processes that shaped our contemporary world.
+In particular, we will explore how once-distant regions became increasingly connected through empire, migration, commerce, and the circulation of ideas.
+No single framework can fully account for such a broad sweep of human history, and I welcome your feedback and ideas as we work through these questions together.

 ---